Open Data Hub logo

 • You have configured the remote Git repository.

-• You have already imported the Git repository into JupyterLab, and the contents of the repository are visible in the file browser in JupyterLab.
+• You have imported the Git repository into JupyterLab, and the contents of the repository are visible in the file browser in JupyterLab.

 • You have permissions to pull files from the remote Git repository to your local repository.